CubedPixelTeam/mdPAlib/README.md

 # dPAlib
-Debloated PAlib, the one that I use.
-Please know that it is debloated, it won't work on modern devkitARM, it isn't more efficient PAlib.
+Debloated PAlib, the one that I use, works on modern devkitARM.
-# IT WORKS ON MODERN DEVKITARM WITH SOME TWEAKS.
+# IT WORKS ON MODERN DEVKITARM UNLIKE VANILLA PALIB
 Stuff removed:
 Mode7
 PA_Reco